 - Biocompatibility: systemic toxicity ISO 10993-1

-Photopolymer 3D resins are photoreactive resin systems, which depending on their design, functional additives used, degree of cure (% conversion from monomer to polymer) during the printing, postcuring and cleaning process used for removing residuals and byproducts, can have increased or decreased mechanical properties and biocompatibility.
+Photopolymer 3D resins are photoreactive resin systems, which depending on their design, the functional additives used, the degree of cure (% conversion from monomer to polymer), the postcuring and cleaning process used for removing residuals and byproducts, can have increased or decreased biocompatibility and mechanical properties.

-Their overall properties also vary significantly and depend on the final 3D resin customisation to different printer, postcuring and post processing specifications, which affect the overall performance properties and biocompatibility of printed materials.
+Their overall results can vary significantly because depend on the final 3D resin tuning or customisation to different printing, postcuring and post processing specifications, which affect the overall biocompatibility and performance properties of printed materials.

-Photopolymer 3D resins cannot be considered finished materials, such as conventional plastics or polymers, because their functionality "performance" and biocompatibility depend on their tuning, adjustment, or customisation to the specifications of the chosen printing setup.
-The degree of cure and cleansing of any residuals and reaction byproducts, which depend significantly on the printer power, postcuring, cleansing and overall post processing specifications and protocols.
+Photopolymer 3D resins cannot be considered finished materials, such as conventional plastics or polymers, because their biocompatibility and functionality "performance" depend on their tuning, adjustment, or customisation to the specifications of the chosen printing setup.
+The degree of cure and cleansing of any residuals and reaction byproducts, depend significantly on the printer power, the postcuring, cleansing and overall post processing specifications and protocols.

-Our made to order 3D resins require different dosages of our photoacelerant Fine Tuners FT for printing them with printers having different light wavelengths and power.
-Depending on the dosage of the chosen photoacelerant Fine Tuners FT and other functional additives and colors, higher or lower printing speed, resolution, mechanical properties and biocompatiblity can be achieved.
+Our made to order 3D resins require the use of different dosage of our photo accelerant Fine Tuners FT for printing them with printers having different light wavelengths and power.
+Depending on the dosage of photo acelerant and other functional additives and colors, higher or lower printing speed, resolution, mechanical properties and biocompatiblity can be achieved.

 Due to the different printing specifications, or setups variability, 3D resin customisation for each printer setup is required for maximum biocompatibility and overall performance.

-As example, our made to order multifunctional 3Dresyns for different printers may have some viscosity and mechanical properties variability for each particular product reference (not for different lots for each SKU).
-This is the reason for not disclosing all the properties specifications as fixed values, such as the viscosity or Rheology of our 3Dresyns since the Fine Tuners and other functional additives dosages affect the viscosity as well as other properties, such as light fastness (yellowing), biocompatibility and mechanical properties.
-3D resins just need to flow to ensure that the resin tank or vat is covered by resin during printing.
+As example, our made to order multifunctional 3Dresyns for different printers may have different rheology / viscosity and mechanical properties for each particular product reference (not for different lots of the same final SKU).
+This is the reason for not disclosing all the properties specifications as fixed values, such as the viscosity of some 3D resins because the final dosages of our Fine Tuners and functional additives can affect the viscosity as well as other properties, such as light fastness (yellowing), biocompatibility and mechanical properties.

-On the other hand, the typical physical properties of our 3Dresyns are not absolute because depend on few variables.
-Properties are either shown in value ranges or with values above ">" or below "<" certain x units since our published data reflects typical properties which can obtained with different SLA, DLP and LCD printers, postcuring and postprocessing conditions, such as:
+The physical properties of our 3Dresyns are not absolute because depend on few variables.
+Properties are either shown in value ranges, or with values above ">" or below "<" certain x units since our published data reflects typical properties which can obtained with different SLA, DLP and LCD printers, postcuring and postprocessing conditions, such as:

-- low power printers, such as LCD and MLCD printers, commonly provide improved resolution and mechanical properties but inferior biocompatibility and yellowing
+- low power printers, such as LCD printers, yield:

 - Discover some of our consulting services for choosing the best printer setup for your specific needs